Solo-Her0/Chat-App/README.md

 6. **Open the chat app:**
    - Fire up your browser and head to `http://localhost:3000`
    - You'll see the chat interface ready to use with full chat history.
+   - To create/join a private group: enter a Group ID in the header input, then click "Create" or "Join".
+While in a group, messages only go to that group.

 ## How It All Works